 If you love the best known 1970s Pink Floyd albums, make sure you check out Meddle as well.

 Obscured by Clouds

 While the group’s previous soundtrack, More, felt like background music at times, Obscured by Clouds is the overlooked gem in the Pink Floyd catalogue, the group applying their newly focused sound to some relaxed, half-forgotten material.
-While there are several instruments, they’re generally strong, and ‘Mud Men’ in particular is one of the disc’s best songs.
+While there are several instrumentals, they’re generally strong, and ‘Mud Men’ in particular is one of the disc’s best songs.

 ‘Childhood’s End’ and particularly ‘Free Four’ show Waters’ material moving into the soul-baring, autobiographical material he would write on Floyd’s best known albums.
 ‘Stay’ is pretty, while ‘Burning Bridges’ and ‘Wot’s..
-Uh The Deal?’ are other overlooked Floyd songs.
+Uh The Deal?’ are other strong overlooked Floyd songs.